Inferinus/Cisco-Packet-Tracer-Labs/README.md

 ## Overview

 This repository contains Cisco Packet Tracer labs completed as part of my network engineering training and self-directed learning.
-The projects within this repository demonstrate practical experience configuring, troubleshooting, and validating network infrastructure using Cisco IOS devices and industry-standard networking concepts.
+These projects demonstrate hands-on experience designing, configuring, troubleshooting, and validating enterprise networking solutions using Cisco IOS and industry-standard networking concepts.

-As I continue developing my networking skills, additional labs and projects will be added to showcase proficiency in routing, switching, network services, security, and enterprise networking technologies.
+The repository serves as a practical portfolio showcasing routing, switching, network services, security, and infrastructure technologies commonly found in enterprise environments.

 ---